DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world6.md

 "You know about Sid?
 And world alternation?
 You know this much...!?"

-"<ruby>He<rt>Sid</rt></ruby> predicted that some strange phenomena is going to happen with world.
+"<ruby>He<rt>Sid</rt></ruby> foresaw that something strange is going to happen with world.
 That's why."

 Demoness claw, painted with black, pointed at Kai's sword.

-"Sid left this sword behind.
+"Sid left this sword to me.
 In anticipation to this situation, I've hidden this sword.
-Key to correcting false world."
+This is the key to correcting the false world."

 "This sword!?"